 To Hell on a Bike: Riding Paris-Roubaix: The Toughest Race in Cycling by Iain MacGregor

 This story is riveting in its dramatic recounting of the race feared by so many for being one of the greatest tests of a rider’s mettle.
 The author takes a look into the history of the Paris-Roubaix race known as the “Hell of the North.”
-The multiple perspectives constructs a detailed viewpoint that gives a profound insight into the challenges that make it so attractive.
+The multiple perspectives construct a detailed viewpoint that gives a profound insight into the challenges that make it so attractive.

 Mountain High: Europe’s 50 Greatest Cycle Climbs by Daniel Friebe